mailtoharshit/awesome-salesforce/README.md

 * [Abhinav Gupta](http://www.tgerm.com/)- Force.com MVP & Architect - Passionate about S1 & Javascript, Architect by Profession and now owner of his company focusing on salesforce Consulting [Read More] (https://plus.google.com/+AbhinavGuptaIn/posts)
 * [Jitendra Zaa](http://www.jitendrazaa.com/blog//)- 7 Salesforce Certificates, MVP and Technical Architect working on platform since 2008 [Read More] (http://jitendrazaa.com/)

+## Contribute

+Contributions welcome!
+Read the [contribution guidelines](https://github.com/mailtoharshit/awesome-salesforce/blob/master/contributing.md) first.

+## BugReport-PullRequest
+1. Add your link as per the top-level Category page within the topic sub-section(s), in _alphabetical order_, with notes (if any) in the markdown files.
+2. For broken links or outdated information, submit a bug report (BR), or make the necessary changes and submit a PR.
+Both are welcome.
+Please submit separate PR's for each link or change added.
+3. For Documentation and cookbooks, check if it matches the categories listed, else, list it on the [Resources.md](https://github.com/svaksha/Julia.jl/blob/master/Resources.md) page.
+4. For those unable to use git, create a github account, then fork this` repo on the user interface.
+Then edit the page by [clicking on the "pencil" icon on the markdown page](https://help.github.com/articles/editing-files-in-your-repository), then click on save and submit a PR.
+Github does this [automatically in 8 steps](https://help.github.com/articles/editing-files-in-another-user-s-repository).

 ## License